 What is a therapeutic cancer vaccine?

 When most people think of a vaccine, they think of a traditional vaccine given to prevent an infectious disease such as measles or polio.
 In addition to the traditional vaccines, there are two types of cancer vaccines.
 A preventive cancer vaccine is given to prevent cancer from developing in healthy people.
 For example, the hepatitis B vaccine is given to children to protect against a hepatitis B viral infection, which can lead to liver cancer.
-In contrast, a therapeutic cancer vaccine is given to treat an existing cancer by causing a stronger and faster response from the immune system.19 Most commonly, they are used in patients in remission in an attempt to prevent likely The return of a disease or the signs and symptoms of a disease after a period of improvement or the cancer from returning.3,8,22 Therapeutic cancer vaccines are being studied in lung cancer patients.
+In contrast, a therapeutic cancer vaccine is given to treat an existing cancer by causing a stronger and faster response from the immune system.
+Most commonly, they are used in patients in remission in an attempt to prevent likely The return of a disease or the signs and symptoms of a disease after a period of improvement or the cancer from returning.3,8,22 Therapeutic cancer vaccines are being studied in lung cancer patients.

-Therapeutic cancer vaccines being studied in lung cancer include6:
+Included among therapeutic cancer vaccines being studied in lung cancer are:9

 |GV1001||To be determined||NSCLC|